-Physical assessment is an inevitable procedure not just for nurses but also doctors.
-Establishing a good assessment would later-on provide a more accurate diagnosis, planning and better interventions and evaluation, that’s why its important to have good and strong assessment is.
+Physical assessment is an inevitable procedure not just for nurses but also for doctors.
+Establishing a good assessment would later-on provide a more accurate diagnosis, planning, and better interventions and evaluation, that’s why it’s important to have a good and strong assessment.

 Below is your ultimate guide in performing a head-to-toe physical assessment.
 You might want to print a copy and bring it during your hospital duty, making your physical assessment better and more accurate!